How to buy Bardoc Gold shares

 Over the last 12 months, Bardoc Gold's shares have ranged in value from as little as $0.044 up to $0.105.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Bardoc Gold's is 1.1976.
-This would suggest that Bardoc Gold's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (AU average) beta is 1, while Bardoc Gold's is 0.6992.
+This would suggest that Bardoc Gold's shares are less volatile than average (for this exchange).

 Bardoc Gold overview